addradio/yellow-pages/README.md

 # yellow-pages

-This Project contains the XML schema definition, XML examples and tools on how to deal with data transfered by AddRadio Yellow Page Services.
+This project contains the XML schema definition, XML examples and tools on how to deal with data transfered by AddRadio Yellow Page Services.

 ## Schema